danehans/cilium-demos/bgp-cp/README.md

 EOF
 ```

-Wait for the NGINX deployment to be ready:
+Wait for the nginx deployment to be ready:

 ```sh
 $ kubectl --context kind-cilium wait --timeout=2m deployment/nginx --for=condition=Available